-Description A purpose built first floor flat within a two storey building which contains four flats.
-Accommodation ON GROUND FLOOR: entrance vestibule.
-ON FIRST FLOOR: landing, 2 bedrooms, lounge, kitchen, shower room.
-Gross internal floor area (m2) 66sqm approx. Neighbourhood and location The property was built by the local authority and is located within an established residential area where surrounding properties are of a similar age and character.
-Many appear to be of private ownership.
-Local amenities are readily available within Kilmarnock town centre.
+Description A purpose built upper floor flat within a detached building which contains four flats.
+Accommodation On Ground Floor: Entrance Vestibule.
+On First Floor: Landing, Lounge, Two Bedrooms, Kitchen, Bathroom.
+Gross internal floor area (m2) 74 sq m approximately.
+Neighbourhood and location The property was built by the Local Authority and is located within an established residential area where surrounding properties are of a similar age and character.
+Local amenities are readily available within a convenient distance in Kilmarnock Town Centre.
 Age Approximately 90 years.
-Weather Heavy rain showers.
-Weather over recent weeks has been generally settled.
+Weather Overcast but dry.
+The weather over recent weeks has been mixed.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Brick construction with a rendered finish.
-Adjacent flashings appear to be formed in lead.
+Brick construction with a render finish.
+The adjacent flashings appear to be formed in lead.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.

 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.

-If this is not nearly to them where it is not nearly to the many in the second of the If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The roof is pitched and covered in slate.
-I was able to inspect the roof space and gained access from a hatch within the first floor landing.
-The roof is built of timber trusses and boarded over with timber sarking board material.
-Insulation material is laid between the ceiling joists and the area is partly floored for storage purposes.
+I was able to inspect the roof space and gained access from a hatch within the landing.
+The roof is built of timber trusses and boarded over with timber sarking material.
+Insulation material is laid between the ceiling joists.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater units appear to be of cast iron/metal material consisting of half round gutters feeding round downpipes.
+The rainwater units are of cast iron material consisting of half-round gutters feeding round downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.

 Foundations and concealed parts were not exposed or inspected.
 The outer walls are of cavity brick construction with an external finish of render.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of uPVC double glazed type.
+The windows are of uPVC double glazed type.
 The front entrance door is of timber single glazed type.

 External decorations Visually inspected.
-External decorative finishes are painted where appropriate.
+The external decorative finishes are painted where appropriate.

 Conservatories / porches None.

 Communal areas None.

+Garages and permanent outbuildings Visually inspected.

-Garages and permanent outbuildings None.
+Garages and permanent outbuildings visually inspected.

+No garage.

+There is a timber garden store.